umutozge/computational-semantics/README.md

 	* not graded;
 	* attempt all questions and submit by the deadline to get full credit;
 	* no credit for late submissions.
-* Mid-term exam 1 (Nov 16, 20%)
+* Mid-term exam 1 (date TBA 20%)
-* Mid-term exam 2 (Dec 28, 20%)
+* Mid-term exam 2 (date TBA, 20%)
 * Term project: implementation of a natural language fragment (30%):
-	* Agree with the instructor on the scope of the fragment (Nov 30, 5%, not graded)
+	* Agree with the instructor on the scope of the fragment (date TBA, 5%, not graded)
-	* Interim report (Jan 10, 10%, not graded)
+	* Interim report (date TBA, 10%, not graded)
-	* Poster submission (Jan 20, 15%)
+	* Poster submission (date TBA, 15%)

 ### Attendance and participation

 * When you are unable to attend, write a brief email before the class -- no reason required, just notify.
 * **Missing two classes without giving prior notice gets NA.**
 * Unless you are a regular attender (< 4 misses), don't expect any course related help from me outside the class hours.
-* When you come, please be on time, having read the week's reading, and contribute to discussion (oral and/or written).
+* When you come, please be on time.

 ### Special assistance